designcourse/yta/CURSOR.md

 - **NeriaContainer Component**: Floating AI assistant window with minimize/detach functionality and streaming chat
 - **Context Percentage Indicator**: Real-time visual display of conversation context usage with Cursor-style radial progress
 - **GPT-4o Integration**: Premium AI model for highest quality responses and strategic insights
+- **Multi-model Routing**: GPT-4o is the primary model; Perplexity is invoked only when GPT-4o detects the need for real-time web search, and Perplexity results are fed back into GPT-4o for the final response
+- **Real-time Research Events**: When Perplexity is used, a `realtime_research` SSE event is emitted before the main stream
 - **Token Counting**: Accurate context calculation using empirical estimation for optimal performance
 - **AI-Powered Intent Detection**: Advanced natural language understanding system that analyzes user requests to determine appropriate actions (video title generation, navigation, analytics viewing, etc.) replacing brittle keyword matching with robust AI-driven intent recognition